gSchool/angular-11-curriculum/03-project-2/00-intro.md

 A brief history of cloud computing and web services, Taking the app we deployed to PCF in the first project and containerizing it using Docker.

+ You will know that you have successfully mastered these objectives and you are ready to move on when you can complete this unit's [checkpoint project](./99-checkpoint-project.md).